 2. The official veterinarian’s decision, if requested by the judge as to the serviceable soundness of a horse (i.e., whether the horse shows evidence of lameness, broken wind, or complete loss of sight in either eye), will be final for the purpose of awarding ribbons in the class for which he has been called.

-3. The official veterinarian, if called upon by a judge will act as consultant, in regard to structural faults, defects and blemishes in areas which might impair a horse’s activity and durability.
+3. The official veterinarian, if called upon by a judge will act as a consultant, in regard to structural faults, defects, and blemishes in areas that might impair a horse’s activity and durability.
 Having received the benefit of the veterinarian’s consultation, the judge will then place the horse in question at his/her own discretion, based on their relative merits in light of the entire class specifications.

 4. It is the duty of the veterinarian to measure any animal requiring measurement.